Guidelines & Structure

 Regarding the COVID-19 pandemic, to maintain the safety of its customers, suppliers and employees, and their families, the Fujitsu Group has placed the highest priority on preventing the spread of the infection.
 It is also promoting initiatives to sustain the supply of products and services to customers and to help resolve the many societal issues that have arisen due to the spread of the infection.

-For more information on our BCM activities, infectious disease countermeasures and BCM in our supply chain, please refer to the PDF listed below in the activity outcomes for FY2021 in the “FY2021 Performance” section at the end of this document.
+For more information on our BCM activities, infectious disease countermeasures and BCM in our supply chain, please refer to the PDF listed below, and for activity outcomes for FY2022 refer to the “FY2022 Performance” section.

 Risk Management Education